boto/boto3/docs/source/guide/cw-example-using-alarms.rst

 ============

-Using alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your Amazon CloudWatch instances.
-You can use the stop or terminate actions when you no longer need an instance to be running.
+Using alarm actions, you can create alarms that automatically stop, terminate, reboot, or recover your Amazon EC2 instances.
+You can use the stop or terminate actions when you no longer need an EC2 instance to be running.
 You can use the reboot and recover actions to automatically reboot those instances.

-In this example, Python code is used to define an alarm action in CloudWatch that triggers the reboot of an Amazon CloudWatch instance.
-The code uses the uses AWS SDK for Python to manage Amazon CloudWatch instances using these methods of the CloudWatch client class:
+In this example, Python code is used to define an alarm action in CloudWatch that triggers the reboot of an Amazon EC2 instance.
+The code uses the uses AWS SDK for Python to manage Amazon EC2 instances using these methods of the CloudWatch client class:

 * `put_metric_alarm <https://boto3.readthedocs.io/en/latest/reference/services/cloudwatch.html#CloudWatch.Client.put_metric_alarm>`_.

 * `disable_alarm_actions <https://boto3.readthedocs.io/en/latest/reference/services/cloudwatch.html#CloudWatch.Client.disable_alarm_actions>`_.

-For more information about CloudWatch alarm actions, see Create Alarms to Stop, Terminate, Reboot, or Recover an Instance in the Amazon CloudWatch User Guide.
+For more information about CloudWatch alarm actions, see `Create Alarms to Stop, Terminate, Reboot, or Recover an Instance <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingAlarmActions.html>`_ in the *Amazon CloudWatch User Guide*.

 All the example code for the Amazon Web Services (AWS) SDK for Python is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/python/example_code>`_.